Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

   amount just in encrypted form (example: :doc:`chacha20`, :doc:`salsa20`).

-* **Block ciphers**: a cipher that only works on a fixed amount of data (example: AES, 16 bytes block size).
+* **Block ciphers**: ciphers that only operate on a fixed amount of data (example: :doc:`aes`, with a 16 bytes block size).

-  Block ciphers are only useful in combination with *cipher modes*.
+  Block ciphers are in most cases useful only in combination with *cipher modes*.
   For instance, AES in CTR mode is equivalent to a stream cipher and can process messages of any length;
-  AES in GCM mode can do that **and** also generate a *Message Authentication Code* (MAC).
+  AES in GCM mode can do that **plus** generate a *Message Authentication Code* (MAC).

 Historic ciphers